 PROJECT Level of Engagement How?
 What?
 Exhibition period (minimum requirement) Development Control Plans A Development Control Plan provides detailed planning and design guidance to support the aims, objectives and planning controls in the Dubbo Regional Local Environmental Plan 2022.
-Consult Councit's website.
+Consult Council's website.
 If the Development Control Plan amendment is site-specific (for example, area plans which only apply to certain sites within the region) we notify landowners and adjoining landowners.
 Minor amendments or general amendments that do not affect a specific site may not be notified by letter.
 Acknowledge concerns and provide feedback on how public input influenced the decision.
-28 days Local Strategic Planning Statement The Local Strategic Planning Statement identifies Council's vision for land use planning in the Local Government Area.
-It identifies the overarching strategic direction, how change will be managed in the future, and actions required to achieve the land use vision.
-Involve Council's website.
-Written notification.
-Directly reflect community concerns and aspirations in the finalised plan.
-28 days Development Contribution Plans Development contribution plans set out the framework and requirements to help fund, plan and deliver infrastructure and services to meet the needs of current and future residents.
+28 days.
+Development Contribution Plans Development contribution plans set out the framework and requirements to help fund, plan and deliver infrastructure and services to meet the needs of current and future residents.
 Consult Council's website.
-Written notification.
+If the Contributions Plans amendment is site-specific (for example, area plans which may only apply to certain sites within the region) we notify landowners and adjoining landowners.
+Minor amendments or general amendments that do not affect a specific site may not be a notified letter.
 Acknowledge concerns and provide feedback on how public input influenced the decision.
-28 days

-PROJECT Level of Engagement How?
-What?
-Exhibition period (minimum requirement) Planning Agreements A Planning Agreement is an agreement entered into between Council and a developer where the developer agrees to fund public amenities or infrastructure, dedicate land at no cost to Council, or provide monetary contributions or any other material public benefit, for a public purpose.
+28 days.
+Planning Agreements A Planning Agreement is an agreement entered into between Council and a developer where the developer agrees to fund public amenities or infrastructure, dedicate land at no cost to Council, or provide monetary contributions or any other material public benefit, for a public purpose.
 Consult Council's website.
+Written notification/letter.
 Planning agreements must be exhibited alongside the associated development application or planning proposal.
 If it is not practicable for notice to be given at the same time as the development application or planning proposal, it must be given as soon as practicable.
 Acknowledge concerns and provide feedback on how public input influenced the decision.
-28 days Development Applications Application for development consent (other than for complying development certificate, for designated development or for State Significant Development) Consult Written notification/ letter.
-Council's Application Tracker.
-Acknowledge concerns and provide information on how public input was considered in the assessment.
+28 days.
+Development Applications Application for development consent (other than for complying development certificate, for designated development or for Regionally Significant Development) Consult Written notification/letter. a ir Council's Application Tracker.
 Council may extend the public exhibition period without further notification to those already notified.
 Development applications considered to have negligible impacts are not required to be notified.
-Integrated Development Applications Consult Written notification/ letter.
+Integrated Development Applications Applicants that require concurrency from a state agency.
+Consult Written notification/letter.
 Council's Application Tracker.
-Acknowledge concerns and provide information on how public input was considered in the assessment 14-28 days
+Acknowledge concerns and provide information on how public input was considered in the assessment.
+14-28 days.